Your brain is amazing. Keep good brain function with the choices you make for exercise, nutrition, sleep, mental challenges, and fun.

 They are widely known as necessary for brain health are the fatty acids found in some nuts and seeds, avocados, fish such as salmon, olives and others.
 Fatty fish and seafood additionally are a great source of the brain-boosting substances, Vitamin B and folic acid.
 Switch from vegetable oil to a more healthy oil for cooking, baking, and dressings.
 Add avocado to your salad, or chose walnuts as an afternoon snack.

-Limit animal protein to small quantities of lean pasture raised organic animals.
-Especially, montor consumption of red meat, which has been found to be associated with dementia in later years.
-Eggs have benefits for brain health if organic pasture raised and eaten in small quantities.
+Limit animal protein to small quantities of lean pasture-raised organic animals.
+Especially, monitor consumption of red meat, which has been found to be associated with dementia in later years.
+Eggs have benefits for brain health if organic pasture-raised and eaten in small quantities.

-Turmeric contains curcumin, a powerful anti-inflammatory, found to fight both cancer cell growth and Alzheimers Disease.
+Turmeric contains curcumin, a powerful anti-inflammatory, found to fight both cancer cell growth and Alzheimer’s Disease.
 Cinnamon and ginger act similarly.
-Saffron has properties which fight depression.
+Saffron has properties that fight depression.

 Up to 3 cups of coffee or black tea per day is recommended for brain health.
 Small amounts can increase alertness.
 Too much caffeine, especially later in life, can have harmful effects.